NGSEP/NGSEPcore/README.txt

 		  sample analysis, and only if the read depth analysis is executed
 NS (INT)	: Number of samples genotyped.
 MAF (DOUBLE)	: Minor allele frequency.
-Calculated by the MergeVCF and the
+Calculated by the VCFMerge and the
-		  FilterVCF commands
+		  VCFFilter commands
 AN (INT)	: Number of different alleles observed in called genotypes.
 AFS (INT*)	: Allele counts over the population for all alleles, including
 		  the reference.
 One number per allele.